shavit2310/Driver-Utilities-Jetson-nano/README.md

 	 7. Run
               $ ./OpenADAS

-       note: this command will launch the CMakePreBuild.sh script which asks for sudo privileges while installing some prerequisite packages on the Jetson.
-       The script also downloads pre-trained networks from web services.
-      Compiling the Project

-      Make sure you are still in the ZZZZZZ/build directory, created above.

-      Then run make followed by sudo make install to build the libraries, Python extension bindings, and code samples:

-               $ cd DDDDDDDDD/build          # omit if working directory is already build/ from above
-               $ make
-               $ sudo make install
-               $ sudo ldconfig

      The project will be built to XXXXX/build/aarch64, with the following directory structure:

       |-build
          \aarch64